influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/histograms.md

 ])
 ```

-The tables flowing into the call to `histogramQuantile` should look similar to this.
-Note, that rows are sorted by `le` to be clear that the counts increase for larger upper bounds):
+The tables piped-forward into `histogramQuantile()` should look similar to those returned by the `histograms` variable in the example above.
+Note, that rows are sorted by `le` to be clear that the counts increase for larger upper bounds.